ttu/json-flatfile-datastore/README.md

 Collection can be queried with LINQ by getting queryable from the collection with `AsQueryable` method.

-NOTE: AsQueryable will return IEnumerable, insted of IQueryable, because IQueryable doesn't support dynamic's in LINQ queries.
+NOTE: `AsQueryable` will return __IEnumerable__, insted of IQueryable, because IQueryable doesn't support Dynamic types in LINQ queries.
 With this datastore it won't matter as all data is already loaded into memory.

 `AsQueryable` LINQ query with dynamic data: